 And ate sacrifices made to the dead.

 Thus they provoked Him to anger with their deeds,

 Then Phinehas stood up and intervened,

 And that was accounted to him for righteousness

 To all generations forevermore.

 a.
 They joined themselves also to Baal of Peor: Numbers 25 tells the story of how the young women of Moab enticed the men of Israel to idolatry and immorality at Baal of Peor.
 In their idolatry they ate sacrifices made to the dead.

 b.
-Plague broke out among them: God sent plague as a judgment against Israel, and the plague was only stopped with righteous Phinehas, who brought God’s judgment against an Israelite man and Moabite woman who were apparently in the midst of immorality at or near the tabernacle itself (Numbers 25:6-9).
+Plague broke out among them: God sent a plague as a judgment against the Israelites, and the plague was only stopped when righteous Phinehas brought God’s judgment against an Israelite man and Moabite woman apparently in the midst of immorality at or near the tabernacle itself (Numbers 25:6-9).
 This act of righteousness stopped the plague.

 i.
 “This brave and decided deed was so acceptable to God as a proof that there were some sincere souls in Israel that the deadly visitation went no further.”
 (Spurgeon)